ubccr/hpc-toolset-tutorial/ondemand/README.md

     sudo setfacl -m u:hpcadmin:rx df
     getfacl df

-Notice hpcadmin has access
+- Now hpcadmin has access
-Notice sfoster does not have access
+- Now sfoster does not have access

 Notes